Missed New York, found Amsterdam: A runner’s unexpected race year

-2025 is a big year: the Amsterdam marathon turns 50, and the city itself celebrates its 750th anniversary.
+2025 is a big year: the Amsterdam Marathon turns 50, and the city itself celebrates its 750th anniversary.
 No wonder it sold out in days!
 I missed the regular registration window, so I had to go through a travel agency, much pricier, but that’s what it takes now for popular races.
 Whether it’s the majors, super halfs, or World Athletics Platinum Label events like Amsterdam, spots vanish fast.

 Just look at London: 1.1 million applications for the 2026 marathon.
 That’s a world record!